Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "I have never in my life learned anything from any man who agreed with me."
+> "Life is like riding a bicycle.
+To keep your balance you must keep moving."
-> — **Dudley Field Malone**
+> — **Albert Einstein**

 ---